 Ethical Android Alternatives:

-Google acquired the Android mobile platform in 2005 for a reported fee of $50m, prior to release in 2008.
+Google acquired the Android mobile platform in 2005 for a reported fee of $50 million, prior to its release in 2008.
 A great success, it proved to be a lucrative purchase.

-Android is currently the most popular mobile OS in the world, having held this crown since 2011.
-(Estimates put Android’s market share at roughly 72.44% over the past 12 months.)
+Android is currently the most popular mobile operating system (OS) in the world, and has held this crown since 2011.
+(Estimates put Android’s market share at roughly 71% during the last quarter (Q4) of 2022.)

 However, in 2018, the European Commission found that Android had used its mobile OS to illegally “cement its dominant position”.
-The commission fined the company $5m, and threatened to charge “further penalties of up to 5% of its average global daily turnover” unless changes were made.
+The commission fined the company $5 million, and threatened “further penalties of up to 5% of its average global daily turnover” unless changes were made.

-Similarly, Google was fined a further £127m in September 2021 for “allegedly preventing smartphone makers like Samsung from using customised versions of its Android operating system” in South Korea.
+Similarly, Google was fined a further £127 million in September 2021 for “allegedly preventing smartphone makers like Samsung from using customised versions of its Android operating system” in South Korea.

-Apple might be a slightly better option in terms of privacy (aside from its draconian walled garden), but what ethical OSes are there?
+Apple may be a slightly better option in terms of privacy (aside from its draconian walled garden), but what ethical operating systems are there?

 How about “a free and open-source operating system for various devices, based on the Android mobile platform”?